 Computer Science and Behavioral Neuroscience Major Credit Requirement

-102 SH required in the major
+102 semester hours required in the major

 NUpath Requirements Satisfied